JWIG User Manual

 5. Requests and parameters

 Web methods can receive parameters, such as form data fields, that arrive using the most common encodings (application/x-www-form-urlencoded and multipart/form-data).
-Parameters often occur in connection to form submission, as explained in Section 5.4.
+Parameters often occur in connection with form submission, as explained in Section 5.4.

 The following example shows a web method with a single parameter named x: